Brent Faiyaz: Early life

 Faiyaz attended Long Reach High School.

 Christopher Brent Wood was born on September 19, 1995, in Columbia, Maryland.
-His father is of Dominican ancestry, while his mother is African-American.
+His father is of Dominican descent, while his mother is African-American.
 Faiyaz stated in an interview with Billboard, that at the age of six, he was gifted his first play keyboard, leading to him "falling in love" with music.
 He started producing music at the age of twelve and sold beats to older kids to make money.
 He often listened to hip-hop after his brother recommended he listen to Ginuwine and Timbaland; he started listening to R&B when he reached high school.
 Faiyaz attended Long Reach High School, where he graduated at 17.
 His parents were not always understanding of his dreams as a musician; which Faiyaz said was warranted because his love for music "always distracted" him from school, resulting in his grades being consistently low.
 In an interview with Vogue, he said: "I was messing up on every other level in my life growing up—whether it was in school or in my jobs".
 Shortly after graduating, Faiyaz and his family moved to Charlotte, North Carolina.
 Faiyaz was skeptical about the move initially but soon realized it would only be beneficial and increase his work ethic.
 Faiyaz revealed to GQ that at the age of eighteen, he moved out of his parents' house because they didn't support his music dreams: "I moved out at 18 because my people got tired of me making so much noise with my recording.
 My father didn’t like that shit so I had to go.
 I had to thug it".
 In 2014, Faiyaz moved to Los Angeles, California, to pursue his music career.